knakamura13/huggingface-dataset-toolkit/README.md

 This repository contains a Python script that automates the process of downloading, cleaning, and saving datasets from multiple sources including Huggingface and the UCI Machine Learning Repository.

-The toolkit now supports various data preprocessing functionalities such as encoding, normalization, standardization, handling missing data, and automatic class balancing.
+The toolkit supports various data preprocessing functionalities such as encoding, normalization, standardization, handling missing data, and automatic class balancing.

 - Browse Huggingface datasets here: [Huggingface Datasets](https://huggingface.co/datasets)